M66B/FairEmail/docs/FAQ-de-rLI.md

 <br />

 <a name="faq166"></a>
-**(166) Kann ich eine Nachricht über mehrere Geräte hinweg zurückstellen?**
+**(166) Can I snooze a message across multiple devices?**

-Zunächst einmal gibt es keinen Standard für zurückgestellte Nachrichten, daher sind alle Umsetzungen von „Zurückstellen” kundenspezifische Lösungen.
+First of all, there is no standard for snoozing messages, so all snooze implementations are custom solutions.

-Einige E-Mail-Anbieter, wie z.
-B. Gmail, verschieben zurückgestellte Nachrichten in einen speziellen Ordner.
+Some email providers, like Gmail, move snoozed messages to a special folder.
 Unfortunately, third party apps have no access to this special folder.

 Moving a message to another folder and back might fail and might not be possible if there is no internet connection.
-Dies ist problematisch, da eine Nachricht erst nach dem Verschieben der Nachricht zurückgestellt werden kann.
+This is problematic because a message can be snoozed only after moving the message.

 To prevent these issues, snoozing is done locally on the device by hiding the message while it is snoozing.
 Unfortunately, it is not possible to hide messages on the email server too.